harrisonwl/rwcrypto/src/sha3/README.md

-This code started originally in the pqc repo.
-I'm moving it over.
+This code started originally in my (private) pqc repo.

 This design is drawn directly from the SHA-3 Standard:
   * https://nvlpubs.nist.gov/nistpubs/fips/nist.fips.202.pdf